alangfiles/alangfiles/technicalresume.md

 ## Alan Files
 Location: Columbus, Ohio

-Currently located in Columbus, Ohio, with 8+ years of professional programming experience.
+Currently located in Columbus, Ohio, with over 12 years of professional programming experience.
 Interested in data analytics, software design, and web development.
-I've mainly worked in 5-10 person teams, from developer to architect on various projects, over a variety of software platforms (from Java and C# standalones to JavaScript-based Single Page Applications).
+I've mainly worked and lead in 5-10 person teams, from Engineer to Tech Lead on various projects, over a variety of software platforms (from Java and C# standalones to JavaScript-based Single Page Applications).
 I enjoy learning new technologies and trying to push my limits on both gathering new knowledge and the accurate application of what I already know.

 ## Programming